 Sponsor.
 Representative for Massachusetts's 4th congressional district.
 Democrat.

 Length: 5 pages

-This bill was introduced on July 13, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 13, 2017, in a previous session of Congress, but it did not receive a vote.

 May 18, 2016

 Earlier Version — Introduced

 This activity took place on a related bill, H.R.
 5272 (114th).

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 Feb 28, 2019

 Reintroduced Bill — Introduced